 - A reasonable level of fitness.
 For reference, I am not “fit” and I was fine.

 - Weigh at least 45 kilos/100 pounds.
+Again, to deter small children from entering a rushing cave river.

 Tips for what to bring black water rafting